clunion/shardoverse/README.md

 ### Roguelike programming in Rust

 * [`Roguelike Tutorial - In Rust`](https://bfnightly.bracketproductions.com/rustbook/) - A great tutorial of how to write a roguelike in Rust, covering every aspect and using modern techniques like Data Driven Design and Entity Component Systems!

-### Install git for Msys2

-Git is used for version control, to coordinate the different contributors working in parallel, as a base for continuous integration and, later, for publishing the results.

-Git can be set up as described in 9 steps at: [`git: Install-inside-MSYS2-proper`](https://github.com/git-for-windows/git/wiki/Install-inside-MSYS2-proper)

-#### In short:

-* Edit the pacman configuration file of Msys2: /etc/**pacman.conf** (probably in windows to be found at C:\msys64\etc\pacman.conf)
-* add the git-for-windows-**mingw32** for mingw64 in the strangely twisted way described there
-* add and accept their **signing-keys**
-* sync the new repository via ```pacman -Syyuu```
-* update Msys2 repeatedly by using ```pacman -Suu``` until there is nothing more to update
-* install git via:
-    ```pacman -S mingw-w64-x86_64-{git,git-doc-html,git-doc-man,curl} git-extra```

-### Also add ssh-pageant:

-This is necessary to get the automated/transparent SSH-Key login to GitHub working.
-(It may additionally need a running Putty-Pageant, Keepass-KeeAgent or other SSH-agent, see further below)

-    pacman -S ssh-pageant

-Then set it up as described here: [`ssh-pageant`](https://github.com/cuviper/ssh-pageant)

-Make sure to use the same Socket-File in the setup of ssh-pageant (within the Msys2-Shell)
-and in the configuration of Pageant/KeeAgent (outside the Msys2-Shell, that is: in the Windows environment).

-Here, a file with Path and name like this is used:

-    /e/Temp/msys_cyglockfile

-Currently, the variant using the Cygwin compatible socket seems to work with Msys2.
-If not, try the other (msysgit) variant.
-File path and name used in KeeAgent:

-    E:\Temp\msys_cyglockfile

 ## Clone the git repository of Shardoverse